 Taking Care of Your Feet

 Diabetes can cause a number of problems for your feet, including nerve damage and poor circulation.
 This can lead to pain, infections, and even amputation in severe cases.
 To prevent these problems, it is important to take care of your feet.
-As suggested by the professionals from the Diabetic Sock Club, diabetic socks are a great way to keep your feet healthy.
+Diabetic Socks are a great way to keep your feet healthy.
 They are designed to provide support and improve circulation, and they can also help prevent blisters and other types of foot damage.
-Besides socks, it is also important to wear comfortable shoes and to avoid walking barefoot.
+Besides socks, professionals from the Diabetic Sock Club say, is also important to “wear comfortable shoes that provide adequate support and cushioning” and to avoid walking barefoot.
 In addition, you should inspect your feet regularly for any cuts, bruises, or blisters.

 Avoiding Alcohol and Cigarettes